scambier/TQ-Bundler/README.md

 > A fast bundler/watcher/launcher for your [**TIC-80**](https://tic80.com/) projects.

+!!
+DUE TO A PENDING TIC-80 ISSUE, THIS BUNDLER IS NOT YET COMPATIBLE WITH TIC-80 0.90 !!

 [Downloads for Windows and Linux](https://github.com/scambier/TQ-Bundler/releases)

 TQ-Builder streamlines the use of external editors for TIC-80.
 Split your project into several files, then bundle them and start your game in a single command.